It’s heartbreaking when a beloved houseplant dies. But is it possible to bring it back to life?

 3. The stem is soft or mushy

 If the stem of your fiddle leaf fig is soft or mushy, this is a sign of root rot.
 Root rot is caused by too much water and can quickly kill a plant.
-In addition to treating the plant’s roots, you will want to toughen up the stem by regularly shaking the plant or directing a fan towards it.
+In addition to treating the plant’s roots, you will want to thicken up your fiddle leaf fig’s stem by regularly shaking it or directing a fan towards it.

 Another way to limit root rot is to make sure your pot and soil can drain properly.
 Be sure to check the drainage holes in the pot and bottom of the plant to make sure they are not blocked.
 Consider adding rocks, perlite, or charcoal to the bottom of the pot to improve drainage.